 Escrow holders collect the following pieces of paperwork:

 - Loan documents

 - Tax statements

 - Terms of sale and any seller-assisted financing

-At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
-You'll know when it's time to submit the form of payment.
+At the close of escrow, fees are paid in an acceptable form to the escrow.
+As your real estate agent, I'll inform you of the acceptable form of payment.